History

 As we moved to a partial live audience in our hybrid sessions, we look forward to continuing our popular post talk breakouts for refreshments, nibbles and chat.

-Our club programme is scheduled for the second Wednesday of each month, commencing 1.30pm and is sometimes supplemented by ad hoc ‘pop up’ events, such as visits to the cinema or local sites of historical interest.
+Our club programme is scheduled for the second Wednesday of each month, commencing at 1.30pm and is sometimes supplemented by ad hoc ‘pop up’ events, such as visits to the cinema or local sites of historical interest.
 The club fee is £10 per annum.

 Contact: Jimmy Reid (secretary)